rockettheme/docs/Docs/magento/basic/store_categories.md

 Subcategories in Magento are the most basic level of product organization.
 It is where you sort your products first before diving into more specific attributes.
 For example, a clothing store might have a subcategory set up for shirts, and another for pants.
 Within products in these subcategories, they might further be organized using attributes such as color, size, style, etc. You could argue for a second level of subcategories for winter and summer options, though it is entirely up to you as a store manager.

-These categories appear in navigation menus and make it easier for your customers to quickly find what they're looking for.
+These categories appear in navigation menus and make it easier for your customers to quickly find what they are looking for.
 In addition to attributes, this is the best single way to separate different types of products.

 Creating a subcategory is done almost exactly the same way as a root category.
 The difference is that you'll need to single-click the root category you wish to place the subcategory into before hitting the **Add Subcategory** button and initiating its creation.